dewan-ahmed/harness-lab/README.md

 ## Artifact Registry

-TODO: (This is a docs update assuming Harness Open Source instance is running on port 3000)
+TODO: The following is a docs update assuming Harness Open Source instance is running on port 3000.
+Reviewers: try following the lab without adding the entry as insecure-registry first and then add if the push fails in the later section.

 - For local installations, add `host.docker.internal:3000` as an insecure-registry in your docker config.
 - For cloud VM installations, add `YOUR_IP:3000` as an insecure-registry in your docker config.